barry-jay-personal/blog/README.md

 # blog
-a general blog about my projects, or anything reply at barry.jay8@gmail.com
+a general blog about my projects, or anything.
+Reply at barry.jay8@gmail.com